jaspector

 Business hours

-Typical inspection sequence: (1) Foundation/footing after excavation with rebar in place; (2) Concrete slab or under-floor after service equipment placed; (3) Framing/rough-in after roof, framing, fire blocking, bracing, and rough electrical/plumbing/mechanical in place; (4) Weather-resistive barrier before cladding; (5) Insulation; (6) Final inspection for Certificate of Occupancy.
+Typical sequence: (1) Foundation/footing after excavation with rebar in place; (2) Concrete slab or under-floor after service equipment placed; (3) Framing/rough-in after roof, framing, fire blocking, bracing, and rough electrical/plumbing/mechanical in place; (4) Weather-resistive barrier before cladding; (5) Insulation; (6) Final inspection for Certificate of Occupancy.

-Do I need a building permit in Hobbs, NM?
+01 Do I need a building permit in Hobbs, NM?

 New buildings, additions, alterations, demolitions, electrical, plumbing, HVAC, roofing, prefabricated structures, manufactured homes, decks, fences, pools, and parking areas.

-How much does a building permit cost in Hobbs, NM?
+02 How much does a building permit cost in Hobbs, NM?

+Building permit fees in Hobbs, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based: $3.00 per $1,000 of valuation up to $15,000; $1.00 per $1,000 over $15,000 (per state 14.5.5 NMAC baseline; city may set its own schedule).
 Plan check fee: 20% of building permit fee (per state baseline).
 Commercial discipline reviews (electrical, mechanical, accessibility): each 5% of building permit fee..

-How do I apply for a building permit in Hobbs, NM?
+03 How do I apply for a building permit in Hobbs, NM?

-1. Contact the Building Official at (575) 391-8158 or hobbs.permits@hobbsnm.org to discuss project scope and applicable codes.
+To apply for a building permit in Hobbs, NM, follow these steps: 1.
+Contact the Building Official at (575) 391-8158 or hobbs.permits@hobbsnm.org to discuss project scope and applicable codes.
 2. Download and complete the appropriate permit application from the city website.
 3. Prepare required documents: completed application, site plan, construction drawings, trade schematics, ownership proof, and contractor license numbers.
 4. Submit application package in person at 200 E. Broadway.
 5. City reviews permit application (residential typically same day or next day; commercial 1-10 working days).
 6. Pay permit fee upon approval.
 7. Obtain permit and post on-site throughout construction.
 8. Schedule inspections at each major construction phase (24-48 hours advance notice required).
 9. Receive Certificate of Occupancy upon passing final inspection.

-How long does it take to get a building permit in Hobbs, NM?
+04 How long does it take to get a building permit in Hobbs, NM?

-What work is exempt from building permits in Hobbs, NM?
+05 What work is exempt from building permits in Hobbs, NM?

-How do I schedule a building inspection in Hobbs, NM?
+06 How do I schedule a building inspection in Hobbs, NM?

-Other cities in Lea County
+Other jurisdictions in Lea County.

-View all Lea County jurisdictions →
+All Lea County jurisdictions →